deependhamecha/ctwitter/README.md

 * Go to [http://localhost:8080/ctwitter](http://localhost:8080/ctwitter)
 and SignUp before Signing in.
 After you create first account do not login, Go to Eclipse IDE and Press 'Ctrl'+'Shift'+'R', type 'hibernate.cfg.xml' and open it.
 Go to line number 27 **<property name="hbm2ddl.auto">create</property>** and comment this by pressing 'Ctrl' + 'Shift' + '/'.
 Then Right click on the project and Select **Run as** > **Run on Server**.

+* Now We are good to go to use the application